facebook

 The best shoes for plantar fasciitis should support your daily activities and address your unique foot needs.
 A podiatrist can guide you in selecting the perfect pair to ease discomfort and support your lifestyle.

-Is physical activity like walking or running recommended for plantar fasciitis?
+Should I avoid walking or running with plantar fasciitis?

-How do I know if I need a podiatrist for plantar fasciitis?
+How can I tell if I have plantar fasciitis?

-Can compression socks benefit plantar fasciitis sufferers?
+Do compression socks help manage plantar fasciitis symptoms?

 Yes, compression socks can be beneficial for plantar fasciitis.
 They provide support for the arches and ankles, helping to limit mobility and improve alignment.
 For personalised advice on managing your pain, it’s best to consult with a podiatrist.